MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGroupToAffinityRule.md

 ## DESCRIPTION

-This cmdlet is used to add either a VM role or a group name to a cluster affinity rule.
-When using this cmdlet we can use both **Name** and **Groups** parameters.
-The former is used to choose the desired affinity rule and the latter is for the groups to be added.
+Adds a cluster group to a named affinity rule.

 ## EXAMPLES